aklein-dex/notifhome/README.md

 Default values are in `config/config.py` but do not modify this file.
 Instead, create another file `config/myconfig.local` to override the default values.
 The file `config/myconfig.local` is not versioned, so there is no risk to lose it when updating the repository.
-Make sure to start the file with `[notifhome]`.
+The first line of the file has to be `[notifhome]`.
 Here is an example:
 ```
 [notifhome]
 host = 127.0.0.1